 Most services are happy to do a consultation with you—either by email, phone, or website chat—to answer your questions.

-SPSI uses Zoom teleconferencing as a way for Clinical Associates and students to attend classes when they are unable to attend in person.
+SPSI uses Zoom teleconferencing as a way for Candidates and students to attend classes when they are unable to attend in person.
 Currently, SPSI has instructed all class participants and instructors to use Zoom in order to implement social distancing.

 Zoom offers a free version that allows unlimited length 1-to-1 meetings, and 40-minute group chats.
 Its Pro version starts at $14.99 per month and offers unlimited length meetings with up to 100 participants.
 Compare the different Zoom plans here.

 Zoom is a popular service, but is not specifically aimed at healthcare providers.
 Neither the Basic or Pro version of Zoom are recommended for HIPAA-compliant uses, but Zoom does offer Zoom for Telehealth plans starting at $200 per month.